mbabynames search ✿

 Marshall Phoenix

-Marshall means "noble and strong".
+Marshall means "horse keeper".
 Phoenix means "mythical firebird".
-The pairing gives the name a layered quality: noble and strong on one side, mythical firebird on the other.
+The pairing gives the name a layered quality: horse keeper on one side, mythical firebird on the other.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Bold contrast